-- (a) A Player may apply for dispensation to play in a Competition age group below their applicable age group on the basis of a Disability or for Physical Size Considerations by submitting an application, via the Player's Club, to the relevant Controlling Body for assessment.
-Where the Player is an Underage Player, that Player's parent or guardian must consent to such application. - (b) An application for dispensation under Section 4.1(a) must be: - in the form of the AFL National Dispensation Application Form or such other form prescribed by the relevant Controlling Body; and - (ii) supported by a Certificate from a Medical Specialist appropriately qualified in an area of practice directly related to the dispensation being sought.
-Such Certificate must state the reasons for supporting the application for dispensation which directly relate to the dispensation being sought and have regard to all relevant matters pertaining to the Player including:
+(a) A Player may apply for dispensation to play in a Competition age group below their applicable age group on the basis of a Disability or for Physical Size Considerations by submitting an application in accordance with Section 4.1(b).

-- (A) the Player's Disability; and/or - (B) the Player's Physical Size Considerations; and - (C) the qualifications of the Medical Specialist providing the Certificate. - (c) In relation to an application for dispensation on the basis of a Disability, a Medical Specialist may, in their supporting Certificate, recommend that dispensation be approved for two seasons. - (d) Following its assessment of an application for dispensation, the Controlling Body may: - (i) approve the application; - (ii) refuse the application; or - (iii) request additional information from the Player or Club and, following its assessment of such additional information, either approve or refuse the application.
+- (b) An application for dispensation under Section 4.1(a) must be: - in the form of the AFL National Dispensation Application Form or such other form prescribed by the relevant Controlling Body; - (ii) submitted via the Player's Club to the Controlling Body; - (iii) supported by written consent from the Player's parent or guardian where the player is an Underage Player; and - (iv) supported by a Certificate from a Medical Specialist appropriately qualified in an area of practice directly related to the dispensation being sought.
+Such Certificate, to be completed within three months prior to submission of the application, must state the clinical rationale for the dispensation being sought and have regard to all relevant matters pertaining to the Player including: - (A) the Player's Disability; and/or - (B) the Player's Physical Size Considerations; and - (C) the qualifications of the Medical Specialist providing the Certificate. - (c) In relation to an application for dispensation on the basis of a Disability, a Medical Specialist may, in their supporting Certificate, recommend that dispensation be approved for two seasons. - (d) Following its assessment of an application for dispensation, the Controlling Body may: - (i) approve the application; - (ii) refuse the application; or - (iii) request additional information from the Player or Club and, following its assessment of such additional information, either approve or refuse the application.